yash-tatvic/amplitude-dev-center/docs/data/sources/amazon-s3.md

 ### File requirements

-The files you want to send to Amplitude must follow some basic requirements.
+The files you want to send to Amplitude must follow some basic requirements:

 - Files contain events, with one event per line.
-- Files are uploaded approximately in the events’ chronological order.
+- Files are uploaded in the events’ chronological order.
 - Filenames are unique.
-- The file wasn't ingested by the S3 import yet.
-After a file has been ingested by a S3 import source, the same S3 import source won’t process the file again, even if the file is updated.
+- The file wasn't ingested by the S3 import.
+After a file is ingested by a S3 import source, the same S3 import source doesn't process the file again, even if the file receives an update.
-- File size shall be greater than 1MB and smaller than 1GB.
+- File size must be greater than 1MB and smaller than 1GB.
 - Files are compressed or uncompressed JSON, CSV, or parquet files.

 ### Limits